tanishR28/TransactHub/ADMIN_SETUP.md

 This guide explains how to create an admin account for the TransactHub system.

-## 🔐 Security Note

-**All demo accounts have been removed.** You must create accounts manually for security.

 ## 📋 Methods to Create Admin Account

 ### Method 1: Using the Admin Setup Script (Recommended)